increase conversions on your website

 Provide Clear Error Messages

-If a form doesn’t submit, users need to know why.
-Vague or missing error messages frustrate visitors, causing them to abandon the process instead of correcting their input.
+If a form does not submit, users need to know why.
+Vague or missing error messages frustrate visitors and push them to abandon the process instead of fixing their input.

-Error messages should be clear, specific, and easy to fix.
-Instead of a generic “Something went wrong” message, provide instructions like “Please enter a valid email address” or “Your password must be at least 8 characters.”
-Inline validation (showing errors in real-time) helps users correct mistakes as they go, reducing frustration and increasing form completion rates.
+Error messages should be clear, specific, and easy to act on.
+Instead of a generic “Something went wrong,” use instructions like “Please enter a valid email address” or “Your password must be at least 8 characters.”
+Inline validation, which shows errors as users type, helps them correct mistakes on the spot and finish the form.

 47